 Three essays have been living in my head for months.
 I want to actually write them this year — not just hold them as ideas.

-There's a particular urgency to this right now.
-We just passed the ten-year anniversary of what I call my I'm alive day.
-My father is publishing his memoir on June 4th — my mother's birthday.
 There is a version of my story that exists in news articles and interviews and now in my father's words, and I have enormous love for all of it.
 But I want my own voice.
 One that isn't shaped by a correspondent's framing or filtered through grief that isn't mine to carry alone.
 Writing is how I get there.

 01